 The Blue Plumbago is an easy care shrub with evergreen leaves that grow throughout the year.
 The most common, and easily the most beautiful, cultivar is the Imperial Plumbago.
 Its bright blue flowers are the main attraction because of its color and its clumping nature.
 You might notice that as you brush by the Plumbago Auriculata, some of the petals might stick to you.
 If you love the color of this flowing plant, check out the Blue Daze and the Blue Iris for different applications.

 A fast grower, the Blue Plumbago spreads naturally without the need for propagating.
 We recommend keeping the shrub pruned to a height of 3 feet of less.
-If you have seen Blue Plumbagos at a taller height, you might notice they look a little wild.
+If you have seen flowering plant at a taller height, you might notice they look a little wild.
 Keeping it at 3 feet or so will help keep uniform, yet natural look.
 If you have to do a hard prune to get it back down to its preferred height, make sure to give it a healthy dose of water beforehand, otherwise it might take awhile for the shrub to regain its shape.

-The Blue Plumbago prefers to grow in full sun but will tolerate some afternoon shade.
+The Plumbago Auriculata prefers to grow in full sun but will tolerate some afternoon shade.
 Unlike many of our tropical plants in the area, the Blue Plumbago prefers if its soil dries out between waterings.

 Additionally, it is worth noting that beautiful plant blooms throughout the year but will likely bloom more and more in the warmer months, which is almost year round for us!